Sean-Leishman/PairwiseTurnGPT/data/README.md

 # Dataset Managers
 For enviorment setup, please refer to the [main README](../README.md).

+> Note that `pairwise_generation_dm.py` contains the original code for the paper so, `dialog_dm.py` and `spoken_dm.py` were produced for QoL changes and contains the same daat preprocessing required

 Contains the dataset managers for the various datasets used in this project.
 The `dialog_dm.py` contains the main dataset manager for all of the datasets which includes written and spontaneous dialog datasets.